 TSG Consulting has been actively assessing the proposed changes to the chemical regulation landscape.
 Specifically, we have investigated what impact the differing Brexit scenarios will have on Biocides, Plant Protection and REACH regulations, both in the EU and the UK.
 We are in a strong position to advise our clients on the actions that they may need to take in order to stay compliant.

-As well as advising clients on strategic planning, TSG can offer Only Representative services both in the EU and the UK, through our long-established offices in both territories.
+With respect to REACH, as well as advising clients on strategic planning, TSG can offer Only Representative services both in the EU and the UK though our long-established offices in both territories.